Clark-Nikdel-Powell/Hansel-and-Gretel/README.md

 #### `crumb_link (bool | Default: true)` ####

-Whether or not the crumbs should link to thier associated pages in the hierarchy.
+Whether or not the crumbs should link to their associated pages in the hierarchy.

 #### `link_class (string | Default: '')` ####